-Must be completed in the first semester ACAD WRIT Academic Writing Seminar (if not exempt) 0 EDUC 500 Online Orientation 0 EFND 500 Orientation/Professional Concerns (optional) 0 EFND 500 Orientation/Professional Concerns (optional) UNIV LIB Information Research & Resources 0 EADM 515 Research Design EBIB 523 Christian Character Formation EBIB 530 Foundations of Biblically Based Education 3 EBIB 523 Christian Character Formation 4 EBIB 530 Foundations of Biblically Based Education 3 EDCO 501 Strategic Planning and Program Evaluation 3 EFND 523 History and Contemporary Issues of American Higher Education 3 EHEA 501 The College and the Student EHEA 502 Higher Education Finance: Strategy, Cost and Value 3 EHEA 503 The Law and Governance of Higher Education 3 EHEA 503 The Law and Governance of Higher Education EHEA 504 Student Services Administration 3 EHEA 595 Professional Field Experience ESCP 505 Psychology and Development of the Learner
+Must be completed in the first semester

+ACAD WRIT Academic Writing Seminar (if not exempt) . (

+EDUC 500 Online Orientation (

+EFND 500 Orientation/Professional Concerns (optional) (

+UNIV LIB Information Research & Resources

+EADM 515 Research Design .
+3

+EBIB 523 Christian Character Formation .
+4

+EBIB 530 Foundations of Biblically Based Education .
+3

+EDCO 501 Strategic Planning and Program Evaluation 3 EFND 523 History and Contemporary Issues of American Higher Education EHEA 501 The College and the Student EHEA 502 Higher Education Finance: Strategy, Cost and Value EHEA 503 The Law and Governance of Higher Education EHEA 504 Student Services Administration EHEA 595 Professional Field Experience ESCP 505 Psychology and Development of the Learner 20 of the total process of the period of the 5

-Cross-categorical Special Education (35-62 credit hours)
+K-12 Special Education (39-64 credit hours)

 Today's schools are looking for general and special educators who can address a wide range of student needs.
-In the crosscategorical program, students can complete a master's degree with endorsement in learning disabilities, mental retardation, emotional disturbance and/or reading specialist.
+In the cross-categorical program, students can complete a master's degree with endorsement in learning disabilities, mental retardation, emotional disturbance and/or reading specialist.
 Acceptance into the major requires completion of the Praxis I assessment (reading, writing and math).
 In addition, students will be required to take and pass the Virginia Communication and Literacy Assessment (VCLA) the Virginia Reading Assessment (VRA), and the Child Abuse and Neglect Training prior to receiving their degree and being recommended for licensure/endorsement.
 Students attend classes during an intensive on-campus summer residency and online.
 The major can be completed in as little as 4 semesters.
 Participation in field experiences and final projects is contingent upon successfully demonstrating key competencies, which will be outlined during student orientation.
 The State of Virginia requires a minimum of three years of general teaching experience in which reading is of primary importance in order to earn the reading specialist endorsement.
 Candidates for the Reading Specialist endorsement are required to take and pass the Virginia Reading Assessment for Reading Specialists prior to receiving the degree and being recommended for licensure/endorsement.